+- Brick;

+- Natural or cast stone;

+- Architectural Precast Concrete;

+- Stucco;

-- e) high quality metal used as exterior siding or in large expanses, but only if approved as part of design review; - f) pre-fabricated steel panels, for accent features only; and - g) plain concrete block.
+- High quality metal used as exterior siding or in large expanses, but only if approved as part of design review;

+- Pre-fabricated steel panels, for accent features only; and

+- Plain concrete masonry units.

-E. Building materials - Prohibited materials.
+- E. Building materials Prohibited materials.